marcomacchia99/RT1_Assignment3/README.md

 </center>

-Also, the user can set the robot linear and angular joystick, using this set of commands:
+Also, the user can set the robot linear and angular speed, using this set of commands:

 <center>